jennytangen/Creative-Coding-Portfolio/experiment3.md

 This is my finished game.
 I changed the background which made it looked more finished.
 The game fully works.
 I also increased the speed since I think this would be more fun for the users.

+Critical reflection:

+For the third experiment, I chose to make a two player game.
+When playing, you have to click on the screen, otherwise, it won’t work.
+I couldn’t figure out why this was; however, in the future, I will hopefully understand.
+This was due to thinking it would be enjoyable to make and learn about.
+I learnt a lot from my other experiments, so this was much smoother to code than the other.

+I think that the code is done well and commented thoroughly.
+Unfortunately, I focused on the technicality rather than the design.
+I believe the code is clear, efficient, and everything works.
+My design is lacking again, which is a shame since I think the game is enjoyable and fun.

+I would improve the design of the game, however, I find it harder to design games rather than code them.
+This is something I will continue to improve in the future.
+I added different coloured backgrounds to make it more appealing.
+I also added contrasting colours to help differentiate the players.
+The end credit screen could have a button which allows a rematch, however, I couldn’t figure out how to do that.
+If I were to recreate this, I would add that feature and also make it look more professional.

+In conclusion, I think even though the design is lacking a bit, it still has creativity and looks good.
+The conditions and the randomness of the point all add to the experience and make it engaging for the user.
+Increasing the speed later (after realising it's more fun that way) also helps the user enjoy the experience more.